MicrosoftDocs/microsoft-365-community/Community/how-do-site-columns-become-managed-properties-thus-available-for-search.md

 ### Where to use site columns

-Site columns, are normally used in documentlibrary or list.
+Site columns, are normally used in document library or list.

 Locate your library and navigate to "Library settings"